Dear Respiratory Therapy Colleagues

 Try to avoid 100% FiO2, which favors de-nitrogenation atelectasis.
 90%, 80%, or 70% would be better.
 Please understand that the difference between 100% and 70%-90% may not drastically change oxygenation in the blood due to a high shunt fraction.

 Compliance: Some patients seem to be very hypoxemic with preserved compliance and are presumably also non-recruitable.
-Similar to the patients described above, if the lung is compliant there may be nothing much to recruit within the lung, and the role of high levels of PEEP is uncertain.
-We must consider that improvement in PaO2 after increasing PEEP could be related to other mechanisms related to shunt redistribution, and hemodynamic status should take priority.
+Similar to the patients described above, if the lung is compliant there may be nothing much to recruit within the lung, and the role of high levels of PEEP is uncertain, and the above suggestions of low PEEP (10 or lower) should be considered.
+We must consider that improvement in PaO2 after increasing PEEP could be related to other mechanisms related to shunt redistribution due to a reduction in cardiac output.
+This, of course, is not desirable and hemodynamic status should take priority.
 Prone position is still advised if PaO2/FiO2 is ≤ 150 mmHg.

 Recruiters: Patients that are recruitable should be managed with high levels of PEEP, but would still benefit from prone positioning if the PaO2/FiO2 ratio remains ≤ 150 mmHg.